-The National College for Teaching and Leadership (NCTL), acting on behalf of the Secretary of State for Education, is responsible for investigating allegations of serious misconduct against teachers and headteachers in schools in England.
+The Teaching Regulation Agency (TRA), acting on behalf of the Secretary of State for Education, is responsible for investigating allegations of serious misconduct against teachers and headteachers in schools in England.

-If appropriate, NCTL can prohibit a teacher from teaching in schools, relevant youth accommodation, sixth form colleges and children’s homes in England.
+If appropriate, TRA can prohibit a teacher from teaching in schools, relevant youth accommodation, sixth form colleges and children’s homes in England.

 Who can be referred

-Allegations can be referred to NCTL if they relate to anyone undertaking teaching work in all schools in England, including:
+Allegations can be referred to TRA if they relate to anyone undertaking teaching work in all schools in England, including:

 - independent schools